LogtalkDotOrg/logtalk3/tools/packs/NOTES.md

 	| ?- packs::describe(reg, bar).

-To install the latest version of a pack, assuming unique among all defined registries, we can use the `packs::install/1-4` predicates.
+To install the latest version of a pack, we can use the `packs::install/1-4` predicates.
 For example:

 	| ?- packs::install(bar).

+Packs becomes available for loading immediately after successful installation (no restarting of the Logtalk session is required).

 Other install predicates are available to disambiguate between registries and to install a specific pack version.
 The `packs::installed/0` predicate